 This period coincided with the first measures of restrictions, which meant some services had to be shut down while those deemed as "essential services", such as petroleum and machinery equipment, had to be strengthened in the face of an increase in demand.
 Food processing was comparatively stable, reflecting its position as an essential sub-sector.
-By the
+By the third quarter there had been some recovery in both textiles & clothing, and metals & machinery, although employment remained significantly lower than in the first quarter.
+However, in the petroleum & chemicals the opposite occurred, with an increase from the first to the second quarter and a sharp fall in the third quarter.

-5.3.
+4.3.
 The impact of the pandemic on trade